Full-Stack-Council-Note/Council-Note-PartA/README.md

 ### Functionality and features

 - It is intended for council staff, such as a council representative, to be authorised as admin, and have some moderation control over users' posts, such as for in case posts are inappropriate or illegal, according to the relevant laws.
 A council staff rep can delete users' posts if they are deemed inappropriate or illegal.
+I'll probably add a short statement on the Problems and Notices pages about Users' posts being appropriate and legal, or that they should contact emergency services instead about some Problems.

 - Every user of CouncilNote will Register and Login in order to use this app, which can help ensure the legitimacy of users and their posts and comments.

-- Every user will have their own UserProfile, MyProfile, which will include an "about" section which can be filled in and edited by the user, and users can upload a profile photo of themselves.
-UserProfiles will include a list or record of recent Problems and Notices posts by users.
-Hence, with the UserProfiles, users can know about regular contributors for instance, and some of the topics of their posts.
+- Every user will have their own User profile, MyProfile, which will include an "about" section which can be filled in and edited by the user, and users can upload a profile photo of themselves.
+User profiles will include a list or record of recent Problems and Notices posts by users.
+Hence, with the User profiles, users can know about regular contributors for instance, and some of the topics of their posts.
 Functionality for users to close their account may be included on MyProfile in future.

-- There will be CRUD functionality on all Problems and Notices posts, and comments on posts will be deleted when the posts are deleted.
+- There will be CRUD functionality on all Problems and Notices posts, along with the Comments on these.

 - The Problems and Notices pages will feature pagination to allow users to search for previous posts, and each post will display the date it was added.